These are the best adventure motorcycles of 2025

 2025 Honda XL750 Transalp - riding

-Honda returned to the mid-capacity ADV category with the Honda XL750 Transalp in 2023. and for 2025 the model is getting a slight refresh and new slicker looking front end.
-It is a model that both propels the Japanese giant into the future while harnessing the good names of its past.
+Honda returned to the mid-capacity ADV category with the Honda XL750 Transalp in 2023.
+For 2025 the model gained a slight refresh and new slicker looking front end.
+It is a model that propels the Japanese giant into the future while harnessing the good names of its past.

 Following the trend set by the Honda CB750 Hornet, with which it shares its underpinnings, Honda's new mud-slinger revives the fondly regarded Transalp moniker, but gives it a new lease of life with a motorcycle that - bravely - forges its own path.

-It's reasonable to assume Honda has crunched the numbers on a model of this ilk and it seems the results show buyers are seeking a road-oriented, excellent value, well-appointed and built motorcycle... because that is exactly what the XL750 Transalp is.
+Honda's clearly crunched the numbers on a model of this ilk and seems to have determined that buyers are seeking a road-oriented, excellent value, well-appointed and built motorcycle... because that's exactly what the XL750 Transalp is.

-On the slight downside, it’s probably the least dirt-capable machine here, although it is more than capable of some gentle gravel tracks, but for us it’s still more than worth its place here for its great touring and road ability, decent style and quality and, above all, a very tempting price.
+On the slight downside, it’s not as dirt-capable as many of the others on this list.
+Although it's perfectly happy on gentle gravel tracks.
+Nonetheless, for us it’s still more than worth its place here for its great touring and road ability, decent style and quality and, above all, a very tempting price.

 PriceEngineBHPTorqueWeightSeat H'tFuel C'p

-If you put ‘conquers mountains, breaks rocks and never backs down from a challenge’ at the top of your motorcycle wishlist, then the KTM 890 Adventure is the motorcycle for you.
-It was great when it first arrived in 790 form, and since then it just keeps on getting better with each and every update.
+Arguably the most hardcore of the machines on this list, the 890 Adventure R is the Wolverine of motorcycles.
+The bad-ass version of the KTM 890 Adventure, it was great when it first arrived in 790 form, and it just keeps on getting better with each and every update.

 And if you fancy something a little less, well, er, ‘orange’, sister company Husqvarna’s Norden 901 is effectively a re-clothed Adventure 890 in a slightly more contemporary outfit.